Study in Ireland for Indian Students

 Lower scores may only qualify students for foundation or English language preparatory courses rather than direct admission into degree programmes.

-> Popular Courses in Ireland for Indian Students (2026)
+Popular Courses in Ireland for Indian Students in 2026

 For the 2026 intake, Ireland continues to attract Indian students with programmes that align strongly with global industry demand and career opportunities.
 Some of the most sought-after fields include: